twiechert/WiechertDataTablesBundle/README.md

     ..
 ```

-####2.2 Define named Datatables
+####2.2 Define NamedDatatables

-A good feature are named Datatables.
+An interesting feature are  NamedDatatables.
 These Datatables display additional information on a  certain entity.
 The given configuration allows the bundle to display all subcategories of a given category or all related products.

 #####Other scenarios: